-Earth Law Center works to transform the law to recognize and protect nature’s inherent rights to exist, thrive and evolve.
+Earth Law Center works to transform the law to recognize, honor, and protect nature’s inherent rights to exist, thrive and evolve.

-We do this by building a force of advocates for nature's rights at the local, state, national, and international levels.
+We do this by building a force of advocates for nature's rights at local and international levels.
 We partner with local organizations create new laws

 We envision a future in which humans and nature flourish together.

 - Co-organized and served as Prosecutor for the 2016 Bay Area Rights of Nature Tribunal and the 2014 Bay Area “People’s Tribunal.”

 - Co-organized and served as Co-Prosecutor at the Third International Rights of Nature Tribunal held in Paris December 2015.